By Marika Sboros

 Overnight they’ve turned him into “Australia’s Tim Noakes”.
-Elements of this case mirror the Health Professions Council of South Africa (HPCSA) case against Prof Tim Noakes, a world-renowned scientist and medical doctor.
-There are differences, but both the AHPRA and the HPCSA cases open up a medical Pandora’s box.
-Both go to the heart of what it means to be a real “doctor of medicine”, and who is best qualified to give nutrition advice.
+Elements of this case mirror the Health Professions Council of South Africa (HPCSA) case against Prof Tim Noakes.
+Noakes is a world-renowned scientist and medical doctor.
+Both cases open up a medical Pandora’s box.
+Both go to the heart of what it means to be a real “doctor of medicine”.
+Thus, these cases are also about who is best qualified to give nutrition advice.

 Both these cases boil down to a medical and dietetic battle for territory.
-In both cases, the regulatory agencies take up cudgels on one side of that battle.
-They support powerful vested interests propping up the territories.
+In both cases, the regulatory agencies have taken up cudgels on one side of that battle.
+Consequently, whether by default or design, they support powerful vested interests committed to maintaining the status quo.

 The only real surprise is that the AHPRA has taken so long to act against Fettke.

-Fettke, apart from being a practising orthopaedic surgeon and senior lecturer to medical students at the University of Tasmania, has been researching nutrition for more than a decade now.
-As an orthopaedic surgeon, he has had a longstanding interest in the preventative aspects of health outcomes, particularly before operating on patients.
+Fettke, apart from being a practising orthopaedic surgeon and senior lecturer to medical students at the University of Tasmania, has researched nutrition for more than a decade now.
+As an orthopaedic surgeon, he has a longstanding interest in the preventative aspects of health outcomes.

-Many are obese and diabetic and come to him with weight-related issues, with joint pathology and arthritis.
+Many of his patients are obese and diabetic.
+They come to him with weight-related issues, with joint pathology and arthritis.
 Outcomes he has achieved for patients have been remarkable.

 Fettke’s extensive knowledge of nutrition is also because he is a cancer survivor.
 He had orthodox treatment then started researching options.
-That led him to adopt a specific dietary lifestyle (which he calls low-carb, healthy fat, including saturated).
+That led him to adopt a specific dietary lifestyle, which he calls low-carb, healthy fat.
+That includes saturated fat.